williamthom-as/pg_siphon/README.md

 If you wish to act on a message frame there is a Phoenix PubSub channel named :broadcaster (topic 'message_frames') which you can subscribe to.

-Currently, there is only one queue named :notify.
+Currently, there is only one queue named :new_message_frame.
 More will come in the future.

 Further info can be found in the module `PgSiphon.Broadcaster`.